 - 1. Parties may request oral argument by noting "Oral Argument Requested" in the top right corner of the cover page of either a notice of motion or opposing memorandum. - 2.
-The likelihood of oral argument is increased if the Court is advised by letter with the filing of the motion or opposition that the attorney who will argue the motion or opposition has five years' or less experience as a licensed attorney. - 3.
+The likelihood of oral argument will increase if the Court is advised by letter that the attorney who will argue the motion or opposition has five years' or less experience as a licensed attorney. - 3.
 Parties receiving ECF notifications of the Court's decision on oral argument are responsible for informing pro se parties of the Court's decision.